 What this class is?

-A survey of the WICED Wi-Fi Ecosystem (Chips, Modules, Software Development Kit (SDK), Forum etc.)
+A survey of the WICED Wi-Fi Ecosystem (Chips, Modules, WICED Studio IDE, Software Development Kit (SDK), Forum etc.)

 A survey of using the WICED SDK to create an IoT device by connecting common MCU I/O peripherals to the “Cloud”.